rahulrumalla/documentation/docs/wss/faq.md

 **Why does my websocket connection disconnect after a while?**

-Idle connections that last more than an hour will get disconnected.
+* Idle connections that exceed beyond an hour will get disconnected.
 Adding 'pings' to your websocket connection will prevent the connection from going idle.
-Also, any unrecognized requests will trigger the server to close the connection with an error message.
+* Any unrecognized requests will trigger the server to close the connection with an error message.

 **non-empty 'Sec-WebSocket-Protocol' header error?**